 The restaurant M&A fever is catching across geographies, cuisines, categories, and ownership types — and burning white-hot from foodservice tech startups and corporate venture capital initiatives to budding emerging brands and even the consolidation of mature and distressed brands around the world.
 All types of investors with different investment strategies (private equity funds, institutional investors, family offices, high-net-worth individuals and larger foodservice operations) from inside and outside the industry are looking for chains to invest in, grow and expand into new geographies.

 Restaurant finance can help inform a myriad of decisions.
 From restaurant performance measurement and management analysis to strategic planning and due diligence and feasibility studies, modeling the profit and loss statements and benchmarking and analyzing performance gaps hand in hand with operational key-performance indicators is the place to start.

 As Private Equity activity continues to flourish in the foodservice sector, restaurant valuation multiples have followed suit — rising even when deal volumes drop.
 Premiums for high-quality targets are on the rise, with valuations reaching their highest multiple (11.1x) since 2007.
-More about the valuation trends impacting restaurants here.
+Investment opportunities are strongly tied to valuations.
+We present what are the valuation trends impacting restaurants.

 The CAPEX-to-revenue ratio of publicly traded restaurants in the U.S. decreased in 2017 (for the first time since 2008) by 29%, and has remained at low levels since then.
 While the majority of businesses are decreasing CAPEX investments and debating over where they should be allocating funds — whether to infrastructure improvements or buybacks or dividends — market share winners are gaining traction with investments in guest experience enhancements, technology, infrastructure, and other competitive moat- building strategies.